-Health Education has two peer education programs which involve Brown students in educating their community about sexual health and sexual assault prevention.
+Health Promotion has two peer education programs which involve Brown students in educating their community about sexual health and sexual assault prevention.

 The Sexual Assault Peer Education (SAPE) program is a group of Brown students who believe that sexual violence is wrong and are committed to ending it.
 SAPE uses a nationally recognized bystander intervention model, “Bringing in the Bystander” developed at the University of New Hampshire, to educate the Brown community.
 Some SAPE members become peer educators and some members coordinate and promote presentations, observe educators and offer valuable feedback, and recruit new members.
 Click here to learn more about SAPE.